Explicit forms in lower degrees of rank 2 cluster scattering diagrams: Introduction

 Let us see the main results.
 As the first result, we give a method to calculate $u_{(a,b)}(m,n)$ explicitly in order of $a+b$ (Method~\ref{method: obtain the explicit forms}).
-By using this method up to $a+b \leq 5$, we obtain the following explicit forms:
+More directly, we obtain the following recurrence relations: {Proposition~\ref{prop: recurrence}} \begin{recurrence} Let $l \in \mathbb{Z}_{\geq 1}$, and let $(a,b) \in N^{+}$ with $\deg(a,b)=l+1$.
+Let $C_{(m,1)}$ and $C_{(m,n)}$ be the products which is defined by (\ref{eq: C of (m,1)}) and (\ref{eq: C of (m,n)}), respectively.
+The following two statements hold.\\ \textup{(a)}\ By applying Algorithm~\ref{oa} to $C_{(m,1)}$ repeatedly, we give a method to obtain the recurrence relation: